-Section 3.
+Section 2.
 Purpose.
 This Chapter is being adopted to:

-- (a) Provide admission and discharge processes; - (b) Establish eligibility criteria for applicants to the Canyons program at the Center; - (c) Prescribe the Individual Program Plan process; and - (d) Define active treatment services.
+- (a) Provide admission and discharge processes; - (b) Establish eligibility criteria for Acquired Brain Injury applicants to the Center; - (c) Prescribe the Individual Program Plan process; and - (d) Define rehabilitation services.

-Section 4.
+Section 3.
 Eligibility and Application Process for Services.

-- (a) An applicant for residential service in the Canyons program shall first make application to the Division for services per Wyoming Medicaid Rules for the Adult Developmental Disabilities Home and Community Based Waiver or the Children's Developmental Disabilities Home and Community Based Waiver.
-An applicant who has already qualified for one of these two waiver services shall present documentation of qualification. - (b) The Division shall provide applicants and their families or legally authorized representatives a written resource guide regarding services for individuals with developmental disabilities in the State of Wyoming. - (b) Eligibility under this Chapter is limited to persons who complete the application process and who meet the following requirements: - (i) A diagnosis of developmental disability, as determined by a psychologist and as defined in federal law, 42 U.S.C.
-15002(8), a severe, chronic disability of an individual that: - (A) Is attributable to a mental or physical impairment or combination of mental and physical impairments; - (B) Is manifested before the individual attains the age of twenty-two (22) years; - (C) Is likely to continue indefinitely;
+- (a) An applicant for residential services in the Visions Program shall first make application to the Division for services per the Wyoming Medicaid Rules for Acquired Brain Injury Waiver.
+An applicant already determined eligible for this waiver service shall present documentation of qualification. - (b) The Division shall provide applicants and their families or legally authorized representatives a written resource guide regarding services for individuals with acquired brain injuries in the state of Wyoming. - (c) Eligibility under this Chapter is limited to persons who have completed the Division application process or who meet the following requirements: - (i) Medical determination.
+In order to meet the medical determination criteria for admission, an applicant shall meet the acquired brain injury criteria as determined by the medical team. - (ii) Neuropsychological or other evaluations confirmation.
+The neuropsychological or other evaluations confirm that the applicant meets the following criteria by attaining: - (A) A score of forty-two (42) or more on the Mayo Portland Adaptability Inventory;